quq99/quq99-site/content/resume/_index.md

 ***Hair Dye***<span style="float:right;">*March.
 2019 - May.
 2019*</span>

-* Responsible for network implementation
+* Responsible for network implementation and part of data loader
 * Achieve F1 Score of 0.9 and IoU score of 0.817 on Figaro 1K dataset

 ***SouthPark Chatbot***<span style="float:right;">*Oct.
 2018 - Dec.
 2018*</span>

 - Used the persona-based Seq2Seq model.
 Designed and implemented the evaluation part
 - Achieved BLEU score of 15 on average, 75 the best
 - The Chatbot can produce meaningful answers with personality, generate diverse responses to the same question and preserve a consistent personality during a conversation.
 - Git link: https://github.com/quq99/SouthPark-Chatbot